-- (1) The procurement of goods and services through this Policy is provided by way of - - (a) petty cash purchases, up to a transaction value of R500, (VAT included), subject to the right of the Accounting Officer to increase the limit for petty cash purposes to R2 000 (VAT included). - (b) written quotations for procurements of a transaction value exceeding R300, including VAT and up to R30 000, including VAT. - (c) formal written quotations for procurements of a transaction value exceeding R30 000 and up to R200 000 (VAT included); and - (d) a competitive bidding process for- - (i) procurement above a transaction value of R200 000 (VAT included); and - (ii) the procurement of long-term contracts. - (2) The Accounting Officer may, in writing; - - (a) lower, but not increase, the different threshold values specified in subparagraph 12(1); or - (b) direct that - - quotations be obtained as per the Municipality's Expenditure Policy for any specific procurement of a transaction value lower than R500 (VAT included); - (ii) written quotations be obtained for any specific procurement of a transaction value lower than R30 000 (VAT included); or

-- (iii) formal written quotations be obtained for any specific procurement of a transaction value exceeding R30 000 (VAT included) up to R200 000 (VAT included). - (iv) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000 (VAT included). - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the Policy.
-When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) The preferential point system as prescribed by the PPPFA and its Regulations shall apply to all procurement equal to or above R30 000 (VAT included).
+- (1) The procurement of goods and services through this Policy is provided by way of - - (a) petty cash purchases, up to a transaction value of R2 000 (VAT included), - (b)formal written quotations for procurements of a transaction value over R2 000 and up to R300 000 (VAT included); and - (c) a competitive bidding process for- - (i) procurement above a transaction value of R300 000 (VAT included); - (2) The Accounting Officer may, in writing; - - (a) lower, but not increase, the different threshold values specified in subparagraph 12 (1); or - (b) direct that - - (i) formal written quotations be obtained for any specific procurement of a transaction value lower than R10 000 (VAT included). - (ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than the competitive bidding threshold specified in (1)(c)(i). - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the Policy. - (4) When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (5) The preferential point system as prescribed by the PPPFA and its Regulations shall apply to all procurement equal to or above R30 000 (VAT included).